Ouranosinc/Magpie/docs/permissions.rst

 identifiers in the hierarchy.

 .. versionchanged:: 3.5
-    As of this version, API responses also provide ``reason`` field to help identify the source of every returned :term:`Permission`.
+    As of this version, API responses also provide |perm_reason|_ field to help identify the source of every returned :term:`Permission`.
 Please refer to `Permissions Representation`_ for more details.